 FAQs

 Q1.
-How long does it take to complete the Heavy Now program?
+How long does it take to complete the heavy equipment training programs?

 Q2.
 What makes National Training different from other heavy construction equipment schools?